ELMARIT M 21mm ASPH. with aspheric lenses E55

 Review

 Depending on the time of manufacture, this aspherical 21mm may or may not have a 6-bit code.
-For those without, Leica can exchange them for mount parts with a 6-bit code for a fee.
+Those without the code can be exchanged for a mount part with a 6-bit code at Leica for a fee.

 The spherical ELMARIT 21mm did not have a 6-bit code when it was sold, so most lenses do not have a 6-bit code, but you can also request an exchange at LEICA customer service.

-The aspherical wide-angle series to which this lens belongs has been released in 28mm, 24mm, 21mm, and 18mm, of which the 21mm and 24mm are sibling lenses with the same hood and almost the same lens barrel.
+The aspherical wide-angle series to which this lens belongs has been released in 28mm, 24mm, 21mm, and 18mm sizes, of which the 21mm and 24mm are sibling lenses and use the same hood 12592, and the lens barrel is also almost the same.

 Specification and Competitor